-We have reviewed committee reports, including two reports taken to the November meeting of the Governance, Audit Standards Committee which reported outcomes complaints made to the Local Government Ombudsman and the Housing Ombudsman:
+We have reviewed committee reports, including two reports taken to the November meeting of the Governance, Audit & Standards Committee which reported outcomes complaints made to the Local Government Ombudsman and the Housing Ombudsman:

-- De Local Government Ombudsman (LGO) made a finding of injustice in respect of a property being offered a potential tenant, that was later withdrawn as it did not suit their medical needs.
-In line with the LGO's commendation, the Council issued an apology to the complainant and issued £100 of compensation. - The Housing Ombudsman (HO) made a finding of a service failure in respect of significant delays in damp repairs being undertaken.
+- The Local Government Ombudsman (LGO) made a finding of injustice in respect of a property being offered a potential tenant, that was later withdrawn as it did not suit their medical needs.
+In line with the LGO's recommendation, the Council issued an apology to the complainant and issued £100 of compensation. - The Housing Ombudsman (HO) made a finding of a service failure in respect of significant delays in damp repairs being undertaken.
 The HO recommended a payment of £700.

-Standards Committees to produce an Annual Report, doing so is recognised as good practice.
-Not only does the eport publicise the work of the Committee to the general public, it is also a means for the Council itself to nonitor the Committee's work.
+No Annual Report is produced by the G&AS Committee and although there is no legislative requirement for Standards Committees to produce an Annual Report, doing so is recognised as good practice.
+Not only does the report publicise the work of the Committee to the general public, it is also a means for the Council itself to monitor the Committee's work.